sean-perkins/ngx-capacitor-http/projects/ngx-capacitor-http/README.md

 This plugin enables developers to use the Angular Http API for building their applications, while benefiting from performant native http calls using [`@capacitor-community/http`](https://github.com/capacitor-community/http) when running in the Capacitor runtime.

-This allows developers to use mechanisms such as Angular interceptors to modify outgoing requests without writing platform specific code.
+This allows developers to use mechanisms such as Angular interceptors and proxies to modify outgoing requests without writing platform specific code.

 ### Installation